wearefuturegov/ofsted-feed/credentials/cert/README.md

-Place your Ofsted certificate in this folder.
+Place your Ofsted certificate and credential in this folder.
 You will need to generate the following files:

  * `privkey.pem`
  * `pubkey.pem`
+ * `username.txt`: 1-line file containing the username
+ * `password.txt`: 1-line file containing the password

 The content of these should look something like this for `privkey.pem`: